7:11 PM: Production

 The film was produced by Naren Yanamadala, Madhuri Ravipati and Vani Kanneganti under the banner of Arcus Films.
 Pre-production began in 2019.
 The writers Chaitu Madala and Hemant K Bhatnagar took 1.5 years to complete the script.
 Principal photography started in March 2020 and was immediately stalled after 10 days due to COVID-19 outbreak.
 The film shoot has resumed in July 2020 and was shot amongst strict COVID-19 lockdowns in India.
 The Australian shoot has started in December 2020 between lockdowns and has completed in July 2021 due to sporadic lockdowns in Victoria where majority of the shoot was done.
 VFX work was done by Ohm Ramesh who worked on Ghazi Attack in the past.
-The trailer was released on 29 June 2023.

 Reception

 7:11 PM has opened to mixed reviews.

 A critic from The Hans India gave the film 2.75 out of 5 rating and has called the film technically high with VFX being exceptionally great with all the space shots and other interesting scenes.
-Sakshi (newspaper) gave the film 2.5 out of 5 stars.
+Sakshi gave the film 2.5 out of 5 stars.
 Kiran Kumar Thanjavur of News18 Telugu gave it 2.5 out of 5 stars and stated, "An impressive time travel drama here and there."